 Lightweight Rain Jacket

 Unless you are doing some serious multi-day trekking, a lightweight rain jacket will be fine.
+In the dry season, you may not need one at all.

 Colourful, slouchy trousers can be found anywhere these days, so you could either bring some from home, your previous travels or pick some up at a local market in Africa.
 These are comfortable for safaris.

 Hiking pants are also good for hiking and safari.
 I don’t bother with these and just wear leggings but I know some people love them.
+Plus, they tend to rip less than leggings of hippie pants.

 Great for wearing under shorter dresses in areas where you shouldn’t show your knees, for hiking or for protecting you against pesky mosquitoes.